Types of Life Insurance

 Life insurance policies are legally binding contracts and cover specific details such as the price of the insurance premiums, the length of the contract, the coverage period, and the sum that will be paid out to your beneficiaries if you die.

 In addition to the main uses of life insurance that were mentioned above, these policies can also be financially beneficial to you in other ways:

 - It is possible to build a tax-sheltered retirement fund at the same time as benefiting from the protection of life insurance.

 - You have the option of naming your choice of a beneficiary or a charity to donate some or all of the proceeds.

 - You can use the policy to cover final expenses and Estate Administration Taxes when you die.

 - If you own your own business, you are able to protect your interests as the policy would provide the funds to buy out a deceased business partner’s interests in the company instead of having the estate as your new partner.

 Determining how much life insurance is appropriate for your specific situation is a very personal decision.
-Please contact me and I will be happy to help you figure out what makes sense for you.
+Contact me and I will be happy to help you figure out what makes sense for you.

-Term insurance applications up to $500,000 can be processed completely online through our simplified process here:
+Term insurance applications up to $750,000 can be processed completely online.
+To access this simplified application system, click here:

 If you prefer to speak or meet with a licensed and experienced Advisor, have any questions at all, or require permanent insurance, click here: